 Joining the team in 2001, Radha had completed a vocational training programme and started at the Jacobs Well unit as a trainee on the sewing machines.
 She was stitching for many years until the departure of our cutting master in 2010 at which point she was trained to take over his work.
 The cutting table is now fully Radha’s domain and she excels at measuring and cutting fabric for the team to stitch, as well as designing and grading patterns.

-Radha is very well respected in the unit and takes over many leadership roles if if required.
+Radha is very well respected in the unit and takes over many leadership roles if required.
 She also has a great deal of responsibility at home, looking after her elderly parents as well as the daughters of her brother who is a single parent.
 She has recently married and with more responsibility and income has been able to move out of the family slum dwelling into a little house near work with access to clean water.

-With a keen eye for replicating and adapting products, Radha has recently been responsible for a collection of purses, wash bags and young girls’ dresses, firstly working on the sample herself, then taking charge of training the rest of the team in the right construction technique.
+With a keen eye for replicating and adapting products, Radha is responsible for the production of a very high standard of merchandise and ladies fashions.
+She works on the sample herself and takes charge of training the rest of the team in the right construction technique.
 Several members of staff have commented on how well she conducts training and how much they enjoy learning from her.
-Radha is extremely valuable to Jacobs Well and we’re looking forward to her developing even further in her role and her leadership abilities.
+Radha is extremely valuable to Jacobs Well.
+She wants to develop even further in her role and her leadership abilities.